SentryPeer/SentryPeer/README.md

-  -j,      Enable json logging or use SENTRYPEER_JSON_LOG env -p,      Enable Peer to Peer mode or use SENTRYPEER_PEER_TO_PEER env -b,      Set Peer to Peer bootstrap node or use SENTRYPEER_BOOTSTRAP_NODE env -a,      Enable RESTful API mode or use SENTRYPEER_API env -w,      Set WebHook URL for bad actor json POSTs or use SENTRYPEER_WEBHOOK_URL env -r,      Enable SIP responsive mode or use SENTRYPEER_SIP_RESPONSIVE env
+  -j,      Enable json logging or use SENTRYPEER_JSON_LOG env -p,      Enable Peer to Peer mode or use SENTRYPEER_PEER_TO_PEER env -b,      Set Peer to Peer bootstrap node or use SENTRYPEER_BOOTSTRAP_NODE env -i,      Set OAuth 2 client ID or use SENTRYPEER_OAUTH2_CLIENT_ID env to get a Bearer token for WebHook -c,      Set OAuth 2 client secret or use SENTRYPEER_OAUTH2_CLIENT_SECRET env to get a Bearer token for WebHook -a,      Enable RESTful API mode or use SENTRYPEER_API env -w,      Set WebHook URL for bad actor json POSTs or use SENTRYPEER_WEBHOOK_URL env -r,      Enable SIP responsive mode or use SENTRYPEER_SIP_RESPONSIVE env